oracle-livelabs/oci-migration/ebs-move-improve/introduction/introduction.md

 From the download link:

-  1. Download the hol zip file.
+  1. Download the ebs-hol.zip file.

   2. Open Finder and navigate to the downloaded zip file.

-  3. Move the zip file to your Desktop
+  3. Move the zip file to your Desktop.

   4. Unzip the files.